Skip to content

 The ranking is biased on purpose.
 A remote team doesn’t need the most theatrical activity.
 It needs a game that respects attention fit.

-Gallup’s 2025 remote-work research shows the paradox: fully remote workers reported 31% engagement, higher than hybrid and on-site groups, but only 36% were thriving in life.
-The same report found fully remote workers were more likely to report stress, sadness, anger, and loneliness than hybrid or on-site workers.
-Connection matters.
-So does not adding more drag to the day.
+The numbers back this up.
+Gallup’s 2025 remote-work research found a paradox: fully remote workers reported 31% engagement, higher than hybrid and on-site groups, yet only 36% were thriving in life.
+That same report tracked higher stress, sadness, anger, and loneliness among fully remote workers than among hybrid or on-site ones.
+So connection matters.
+And so does not piling more drag onto the day.

 • Rule: the winner is not a one-hour event.
 The winner is the ritual people can actually keep.